 Alfred Russel Wallace

-In the north choir aisle, next to Charles Darwin’s memorial, is a white marble roundel with a profile relief bust to the memory of naturalist Alfred Russel Wallace.
+In the north choir aisle of Westminster Abbey, next to Charles Darwin’s memorial, is a white marble roundel with a profile relief bust to the memory of naturalist Alfred Russel Wallace.
 This is by the sculptor Albert Bruce-Joy and was erected in 1915.
 The inscription reads:

 ALFRED RUSSEL WALLACE 1823-1913